 You may constantly be bombarded with new matters that should worry you and your loved ones.
 Don’t purchase anything that has BPA.
 Don’t use the microwave.
 Only store your food in glass containers, not plastic.

-Now people are talking to you about indoor air quality (or IAQ) in La Porte.
+Now people are talking to you about indoor air quality (or IAQ) in Kingwood.
 Don’t use anything with chemicals to sanitize your home.
 You should install an air purification system.
 You have to use essential oils as an alternative to air fresheners.

 The chatter never ends.